List of Kung Fu Panda characters: Po

-Jack Black served as the voice actor for Po in the Kung Fu Panda movies.
+Jack Black serves as the voice actor for Po in the Kung Fu Panda movies.

-Master Ping Xiao Po (voiced by Jack Black in the films, TV specials and The Dragon Knight, by Mick Wingert in TV series, and by Eric Loomis in the games) is the main protagonist of the Kung Fu Panda franchise.
+Master Ping Xiao Po (Birth name: Lotus) (voiced by Jack Black in the films, TV specials and The Dragon Knight, by Mick Wingert in TV series, and by Eric Loomis in the games) is the main protagonist of the Kung Fu Panda franchise.
 A kung fu fan and giant panda working at his adoptive father's noodle restaurant, Po is chosen by Grand Master Oogway as the legendary Dragon Warrior, a decision that angers Shifu and the Furious Five.
 When Tai Lung escapes from prison, Shifu uses food to motivate Po into mastering kung fu.
 He battles Tai Lung in combat, defeats him using the legendary Wuxi Finger Hold technique, and is declared a master.

 In Kung Fu Panda 2, Po learns that he was adopted by Ping as a baby (voiced by Liam Knight) after Lord Shen committed a massacre against the giant pandas.
 The end of the film reveals that Po's biological father Li Shan is still alive, and he reunites with his son in Kung Fu Panda 3.
 When the undead warrior General Kai steals the chi of the other kung fu masters, Po and Li create an army from the remaining giant pandas.
-After destroying Kai, Po has a spiritual reunion with Oogway, who informs Po that his journey as the Dragon Warrior has come full circle.
+After defeating Kai, Po has a spiritual reunion with Oogway, who informs Po that his journey as the Dragon Warrior has come full circle.
 He returns to the mortal world with his extended family.
 Kung Fu Panda 4 sees Po having to choose a new Dragon Warrior to take his place, as he is to ascend to his new spot as the Spiritual Leader of the Valley of Peace.
 Po struggles with the choice, as he is afraid of giving the Dragon Warrior title away.
 On his quest to defeat the Chameleon, Po befriends a thief named Zhen, who initially works for the Chameleon, but her friendship with Po causes her to defect.
 Seeing her change her ways inspires Po to finally accept that things change, and in the end he accepts his new post, and chooses Zhen as his successor.

 Kung Fu Panda: Legends of Awesomeness, which occurs between the first and second film, shows Po's greater development as a kung fu warrior and master after defeating Tai Lung, while the follow-up series, Kung Fu Panda: The Paws of Destiny, takes place after the events of the third film and shows Po in a mentor role to four young pandas.
 Kung Fu Panda: The Dragon Knight, also takes place after the events of the third film and shows Po in a journey to protect four legendary and powerful weapons from two English weasel magicians who intend to use them to take over the world.
 Po also appears in all short films and specials, as well as the video games.